 Beds and mattresses for tall people

 Checking out the right length of mattress is especially important if you are a tall person.
 If you are under 6ft 6 inches then the typical larger size mattresses should be adequate to accommodate your longer body.
 The biggest standard mattress size is the Super King-size at 6 ft 6 inches or 180cm by 200 cm even bigger than a king size.
-If you are very tall however and more than 6 ft 6 inches then the best option would be to consider a custom bespoke mattress and bed which are available to make sure its comfortable enough.
-That is unless you don’t mind sleeping diagonally or with your feet hanging off the bed.
+If you are very tall however and more than 6 ft 6 inches then the best option would be to consider a custom bespoke mattress and bed which are available to make sure it’s comfortable enough.
+That is unless you don’t mind sleeping lying diagonally or with your feet hanging off the edges of the bed.

 You will find that the standard UK mattress dimensions shown here will be too small to accommodate your body.
 Obviously upgrading the mattress will mean upgrading the bed frame too.
 Be careful if you intend on getting a bed with a footboard or a headboard as these will often mean the difference between a bed fitting your body length and not.
 If you go for a custom bed remember you will need to get custom bedding too that means custom fitted sheets and covers.